grdspcht/ggret/paper/paper.md

 ![Phylogenetic network with added branch colours based on clade information.
 \label{fig:arg3}](colored.pdf){width=66%}

-For additional information, refer to `ggarg's` internal documentation or to [github.com/grdspcht/ggarg](https://github.com/grdspcht/ggarg) which also allows to open issues, bug reports or pull requests.
+For additional information, refer to `ggarg's` internal documentation or to [github.com/grdspcht/ggarg](https://github.com/grdspcht/ggarg) which also gives users the opportunity to open issues, pull requests or make bug reports.

 <!---